NightKey/Server-monitoring-discord-bot/README.md

 * Send Messages
 * Read Messages
 * Manage Messages - Optional for the '&clear' command

-## The watchdog

-This application is a watchdog application, that checks the running processes every 10 secunds and notifys the designated channel if something stops working.

-This bot needs the following permissions:

-* Read Text Channels & See Voice Channels
-* Send Messages
 * Mention @everyone, @here, and All Roles